 The course will examine the importance of space, environments and landscapes to physical cultures and its relevance to the health and well-being of individuals and social groups.
 Drawing from health, medical and cultural geography theories, we will identify and assess how 'place matters' to health, physical activity, kinesiology and medicine, for example.
-We will interrogate how space and place are governed and regulated, and the kinds of geographies of inclusion and exclusion that are (re) produced in social and cultural life.
-The objective of the course is to enhance students' 'geographical imaginations' in the study of space/place in physical cultures of health, physical activity and kinesiology.
-Prerequisites: KPE 100H/PHE 102H, KPE 200H/PHE 202H Three lecture/tutorial hours per week.
+We will examine how people's experiences of space and place are mediated by differences in power relations as well as by a range of social, political, environmental determinants of health.
+The course takes a social justice and equity perspective and interrogates how disparities in the governance of space and place impacts on the 'healthographies' of individuals' and communities' well-being.

+Prerequisites: KPE 100H/PHE 102H, KPE 200H/PHE 202H

+Three lecture/tutorial hours per week.